LanguageMachines/LuigiNLP/README.md

 ![LuigiNLP Architecture](https://raw.githubusercontent.com/LanguageMachines/LuigiNLP/master/architecture.png)

 Tasks and workflow components may take **parameters**.
-These are available within a task's ``run()`` method to either be propagated on to an external tool or to steer the code itself.
-At the component level, parameters may also be used to influence task composition, though often they are just passed on the the tasks.
+These are available within a task's ``run()`` method to either be propagated to an external tool or to be handled within Python directly.
+At the component level, parameters may also be used to influence task composition, though often they are just passed on to the tasks.

 Both tasks and workflow components are defined in a **module** (in the Python sense of the word), which simply groups several tasks and workflow components together.